isoworg/CV-1/README.md

 #### Makers Academy (07/06/2015 to 28/08/2015)

-- Curiosity and hungry passion for code
+- A highly selective 12 week intense coding course.
+- That focused on test driven development, behavioral driven development, pair programming, the agile method and best coding practices.
-- Independent learner and problem-solver
+- It preaches independent learning and problem-solving.
-- OOP, TDD, SOLID, MVC, DDD
-- Software Craftsmanship
-- Ruby, Rails, Javascript, Node.js, Angular.js
-- Rspec, Jasmine, Mocha

 #### University of Hull (09/2011 to 07/2014)

-- English Literature with History of Art, with an emphasis on gender identity.
+- First Class BA Hons in English Literature with History of Art
-- 1st Class Degree

 #### Any other qualifications

+- Achieved AAB at A Levels
+- Achieved three A's, five B's and a C at GCSE

 ## Experience